Universal-Connect-Project/ucw-app/README.md

 When authentication is enabled, the `/widget` endpoint will require authorization.

-There is a widget URL endpoint (`/api/widgetUrl`) that can be used to retrieve a secure, one-time-use widget URL.
-To get a secure widget URL, make a POST request to `/widgetUrl` with an authorization header containing a Bearer token and all the widget parameters included in the request body.
-The response will include a `widgetUrl` property that can only be accessed once and includes a secure token for use in an iframe.
-When this URL is accessed, the server will set an authorization cookie that the widget UI will pass to the server for all of its requests.
+Use the `/widgetUrl` endpoint to create secure widget URLs.
+POST your widget parameters (jobTypes, userId, targetOrigin, etc.) with an optional Bearer token in the Authorization header.
+The response contains a `widgetUrl` with a secure token that:

+- Stores all widget parameters in Redis with a 5-minute expiration
+- Extracts and stores your authorization JWT (if provided) as a cookie when the widget loads
+- Can only be used once for authentication, then the JWT is removed from storage

 Variables for our optional authentication are found [here](ENVIRONMENT.md#authentication-variables)